iliff/rmgp/index.md

 ![center-aligned-image](rmgp_featured.png)

-# [The 2021 virtual meeting](https://iliff.github.io/rmgp/meeting_2021) will be March 20, 2021, hosted by UCCS.
-The meeting is free and open to all, but participants must register to attend.
+# [The 2021 virtual meeting](https://iliff.github.io/rmgp/meeting_2021) was held March 20, 2021, hosted by UCCS.
+We look forward to returning to an in-person meeting in 2022, hosted by the University of Denver.

 ### American Academy of Religion, [National Website](http://www.aarweb.org)
 ### Society of Biblical Literature, [National Website](http://www.sbl-site.org)